Lake Tauca: Hydrology

 Based on a 60000 km2 surface area, the evaporation rate has been estimated at over 70,000,000,000 m3/yr—comparable to the discharges of the Nile or Rhine.
 Less than half of this evaporation returned to the lake as precipitation; in the central sector of the lake at Tunupa, this would have increased precipitation by 80%, delaying the retreat of glaciers in the area.
 Groundwater from Lake Tauca may have drained into the Quebrada Puripica, northeast of Laguna Miscanti.
 Given the height of the sill between the two basins and evidence found at Poopó, water may have drained from the Coipasa-Uyuni basin into Lake Poopó during the Coipasa cycle.

 Glacial debris and ice were probably present at the lake, with fan deltas at Tunupa overlapping the Lake Tauca shore.
 At Tunupa and Cerro Azanaques, glaciers reached their maximum size shortly before the lake level peaked and probably contributed to water levels when their retreat began.
-Two minor glacial advances, over 12,000 BP and about 11,000 BP, appear to coincide with Lake Tauca.
+Conversely, Lake Tauca may have eroded traces of older glaciations away.

 Lake Tauca left up to 5 m thick sediments in the southern Altiplano, and tufa deposits formed in the lake.
 The continental environment Pleistocene sediments were formed from lacustrine carbonate deposits.
 These rocks contain amphibole, clay minerals such as illite, kaolinite and smectite, feldspar, plagioclase, potassium feldspar, pyroxene and quartz.
 The composition of these rocks resembles that of the Altiplano soils.
 The sedimentation rate in the Uyuni basin was about 1 mm/year.